wanvidu/dotfiles/readonly_OneDrive/readonly_Documents/readonly_Docs/vim.md

 i <c-w> - delete a word
 i <c-u> - delete to the start of the line

-i <c-o><any normal mode command> - Run any normal mode cpmmand in insert mod
+i <c-o><any normal mode command> - Run any normal mode command in insert mod

 v i<char> / a<char> - select between given char
 v ib / ab - select inside ()